gagin/gar_tool/README.md

-# GAR: Generation Augmented Retrieval Tool
+# GAR: Generation-Augmented Retrieval Tool

-This tool helps you extract specific information from large collections of text files and organizes it into a structured database, using Large Language Models (LLMs).
+This command-line tool helps you extract specific information from large collections of text files and organizes it into a spreadsheet in a database, using Large Language Models (LLMs).
 Whether you're working with data that was once structured but is now in plain text, or you're seeking to derive new insights from unstructured information, this tool is designed to assist you.
 Ideal for data analysts and researchers who need to convert unstructured or semi-structured text into analyzable data.

 #DataExtraction #LLM #RetrievalAugmentedGeneration #AI #NLP #MachineLearning #TextProcessing #DataAnalysis #SQLite #Automation #OpenSource #SemanticParsing